-Hailed by the Wall Street Journal as a voice of “lyrical beauty and intensity” and praised by Opera News for “his consummate mastery of Rossini’s style, range and vocal bravura,” American tenor Randell Bills has earned praise from audiences and critics for performances in opera and concert throughout the world.
+Hailed by Das Opernglas as a “vocally powerful, technically impressive, dominate heroic tenor” and praised by Opera News for “his consummate mastery of Rossini’s style, range and vocal bravura,” American tenor Randall Bills has earned praise from audiences and critics for performances in opera and concert throughout the world.

-He has appeared in concerts with the Houston Symphony (Orff’s Carmina Burana), Louisville Symphony (Berlioz’ Romeo et Juliette), Fresno Philharmonic (Beethoven’s Symphony No. 9), Naples Philharmonic (Britten’s Serenade for Tenor, Horn, and Strings and Beethoven’s Symphony No. 9), and Pasadena Symphony (Mozart’s Mass in C-minor and Beethoven’s Symphony No. 9), Los Angeles Master Chorale (Handel’s Messiah, Bach’s Christmas Oratorio, and Mozart's Litaniae de venerabili), and Long Beach Mozart Festival Orchestra (Mozart’s Requiem).
+He has appeared as a guest of a number of orchestras, including the Houston Symphony (Orff’s Carmina Burana), Louisville Symphony (Berlioz’ Romeo et Juliette), Fresno Philharmonic (Beethoven’s Symphony No. 9), Naples Philharmonic (Britten’s Serenade for Tenor, Horn, and Strings and Beethoven’s Symphony No. 9), and Pasadena Symphony (Mozart’s Mass in C-minor and Beethoven’s Symphony No. 9), Los Angeles Master Chorale (Handel’s Messiah, Bach’s Christmas Oratorio, and Mozart's Litaniae de venerabili), and Long Beach Mozart Festival Orchestra (Mozart’s Requiem).